JamFfm/NEXTIONDisplay/README.md

 # Installation

 (1)-- Power off the display.
-Store the .tft file via a PC/Mac on a SD Card in a fat32 system.
+Store the .tft file in this repository via a PC/Mac on a SD Card in a fat32 system (usually SD card max 32GB).
 There must be only 1 file on the card.
 Push the SD card in the display.
 Power on the display.
 Remove SD Card after installation.
 Again poweroff/poweron.

-Now you see the startscreen.
+Now you see the new startscreen.

 (2)-- load the NEXTIONDisplay addin in the CraftbeerPi3 addin section (not jet available).